-- (i) Theory courses will carry either 3 or 4 credits 3 credits for courses with 3 lecture periods per week and 4 credits for courses with 3 lecture periods and 1 tutorial period per week. - (ii) All Elective courses including online courses will carry maximum 3 credits.
+- (i) Theory courses will carry either 3 or 4 credits 3 credits for courses with 3 lecture periods per week and 4 credits for courses with 3 lecture periods and 1 tutorial period per week. - (ii) All Elective courses except online courses will carry uniformly 3 credits.
 The student can earn the credits towards the Open Elective Courses (OEC) by completing the online courses offered in NPTEL anytime between third and seventh semester on prior approval of the courses by the Academic Courses Committee of the Institute.
-Credits earned through the NPTEL courses will be confined to 2 or 3 credits and subject to a maximum of 9 credits during the entire programme of study. - (iii) Practical courses will normally carry either 1 or 1.5 credits 1.5 credits for courses with 3 practice periods per week and 1 credit for courses with 2 practice periods per week. - (iv) Out of total credits required for successful completion of the degree, 14 to 22 credits can be assigned for Project work and/or Internship. - (v) Mandatory non-credit courses carry zero credit.
+Credits to the NPTEL courses will be confined to 2 or 3 credits and subject to a maximum of 8 credits during the entire programme of study.

+- (iii) Practical courses will normally carry either 1 or 1.5 credits 1.5 credits for courses with 3 practice periods per week and 1 credit for courses with 2 practice periods per week. - (iv) Project work carried out in the eighth semester is assigned 8 credits. - (v) Internship carries 2 credits - (vi) Mandatory non-credit courses carry zero credit.